radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/05-radiantone-universal-directory.md

 If async indexing is not used, all objects containing either a forward link or back link attribute are updated before the modify response is returned to the client.
 If the modification request results in many objects getting updated, this can be time-consuming and the client may receive a timeout error.

->**Note – For persistent cached branches, you should only consider enabling this option if client applications issue modification requests to the RadiantOne service for the cached branch.
-If the data is only modified directly on the backend, and this is the event that triggers the persistent cache refresh, async indexing is irrelevant and not used.**
+>[!note] For persistent cached branches, you should only consider enabling this option if client applications issue modification requests to the RadiantOne service for the cached branch.
+If the data is only modified directly on the backend, and this is the event that triggers the persistent cache refresh, async indexing is irrelevant and not used.

 ### Encrypted Attributes for Data at Rest

 Attribute encryption protects sensitive data while it is stored in RadiantOne Universal Directory.
 You can specify that certain attributes of an entry are stored in an encrypted format.
 This prevents data from being readable while stored, in any temporary replication stores/attributes (cn=changelog, cn=replicationjournal, cn=localjournal), in backup files, and exported in [LDIF files](#importing-changes-from-an-ldif-file) (must use the LDIFZ file extension).
 Attribute values are encrypted before they are stored in RadiantOne Universal Directory, and decrypted before being returned to the client, as long as the client is authorized to read the attribute (based on ACLs defined in RadiantOne), is connected to RadiantOne via SSL, and is not a member of the special blacklisted group (e.g. cn=ClearAttributesOnly,cn=globalgroups,cn=config).
 For more information about the blacklisted group, see the RadiantOne System Administration Guide.

-><span style="color:red">**IMPORTANT NOTE – Define a security encryption key from the Main Control Panel -> Settings Tab -> Security section -> Attribute Encryption prior to configuring encrypted attributes.
-For steps on defining key generation, changing the encryption security key, or using an HSM like Amazon Web Services KMS as the master security key storage, see the RadiantOne System Administration Guide.**
+>[!warning] Define a security encryption key from the Main Control Panel > Settings Tab > Security section > Attribute Encryption prior to configuring encrypted attributes.
+For steps on defining key generation, changing the encryption security key, or using an HSM like Amazon Web Services KMS as the master security key storage, see the RadiantOne System Administration Guide.

 Defined on the Properties Tab for the selected RadiantOne Universal Directory store, this is a comma-separated list of attributes to store encrypted.
 Attributes listed in the Encrypted Attributes property are added to the Non-indexed attribute list by default.
 This means these attributes are not searchable by default.
 Indexing encrypted attributes is generally not advised as the index itself is less secure than the attribute stored in RadiantOne Universal Directory, because the index is not salted.
 However, if you must be able to search on the encrypted attribute value, it must be indexed.
 Only “exact match/equality” index is supported for encrypted attributes.
 To make an encrypted attribute searchable, remove the attribute from the list of nonindexed attributes, save the configuration and then click **Re-build Index**.

-><span style="color:red">**IMPORTANT NOTE – to prevent the sensitive attribute values from being logged in clear in RadiantOne logs, make sure you add them to the Attributes Not Displayed in Logs property on the Main Control Panel > Settings tab > Server Front End > Attributes Handling.
+>[!warning] To prevent the sensitive attribute values from being logged in clear in RadiantOne logs, make sure you add them to the Attributes Not Displayed in Logs property on the Main Control Panel > Settings tab > Server Front End > Attributes Handling.
 Each attribute name should be separated with a single space.
-Any attribute indicated here has a value of ***** printed in the RadiantOne logs instead of the value in clear.**
+Any attribute indicated here has a value of ***** printed in the RadiantOne logs instead of the value in clear.

 #### Updating Encrypted Attributes